marianelaruiz/airflow-spark-s3/README.md

-# Apache Airflow & Spark
+# Apache Airflow & Spark & S3(Simple Storage Service)

-This repository is intended for orchestrating Spark applications using the Apache Airflow tool
+This repository is intended for orchestrating Spark applications using the Apache Airflow tool with AWS S3 storage.

 ## Table of Contents